Exact Bayesian inference for diffusion driven Cox processes: Examples

-We present some simulated examples to investigate the modelling and inference properties of the proposed methodology.
-We consider two examples for the link function $g$ which have great modelling and inference appeal.
+We consider two examples for the link function $g$ which have a considerable modeling and inference appeal.
 The first example is the exponential function, widely used through the well-known Log-Gaussian Cox process \citep{moller,diggle}.
-The second one is the standard normal cdf $\Phi$, also used for Gaussian process driven Cox processes \citep{GG}.
+The second one is the standard normal cdf $\Phi$, also used for Gaussian process-driven Cox processes \citep{GG}.
 Those functions feature the nice property of going from $\mathds{R}$ to $\mathds{R}^+$ and $[0,1]$, respectively.
-We combine those functions with three diffusion models, each one solving one of the following SDE's:
+We combine those functions with the three diffusion models solving the following SDEs:

-The OU-process is a stationary Gauss-Markov process and the Cauchy process has a Cauchy invariant distribution which basically allows for longer term excursions away from 0 than a Gaussian process.
-The double well process stochastically alternates visits between two regions around locally reversible values.
-In Appendix B, we present some simulated trajectories and Monte Carlo estimates for some models that combine the two link functions above with the OU and double well diffusions.
+The OU-process is a stationary Gauss-Markov process and the Cauchy process has a Cauchy invariant distribution which allows for longer-term excursions away from 0 than a Gaussian process.
+The transformed double-well process stochastically alternates visits between two levels (symmetric around 0).
+In Appendix B, we present some simulated trajectories and Monte Carlo estimates for some models that combine the two link functions above with the OU and the transformed double-well diffusions.
 The algorithm to simulate from the model is also presented there.